dariogartmann/dariogartmann.github.io/_projects/hbt-music.md

 ---
 title: Hustle Beats Talent
 description: "I got to take some photographs for the HBT Music Studio.
 It already looks amazing, but there is more to come!
-Except some new images in the future 😉"
+Expect some new images in the future 😉"
 released: 20190501
 type: Various
 tags: ['Label', 'Rap', 'hiphop', 'photography']